sonthanh3/Bug-Pattern-Detector/README.md

-# YouSeeIt
+# Bug Pattern Detector

-A VS Code extension that learns from your team's bugs and warns you before you repeat them.
+A VS Code extension that allow AI to learn and doc bug pattern into log and warn the next SDE in future if that bug happens agian.
+SDE will have clear reference to solve.

 ## Features